mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

     * The default value is false.
 M10 and above only.

 * `bi_connector` - (Optional) Specifies BI Connector for Atlas configuration on this cluster.
 BI Connector for Atlas is only available for M10+ clusters.
 See [BI Connector](#bi-connector) below for more details.
-* `cluster_type` - (Optional) Specifies the type of the cluster that you want to modify.
+* `cluster_type` - (Required) Specifies the type of the cluster that you want to modify.
 You cannot convert a sharded cluster deployment to a replica set deployment.

     -> **WHEN SHOULD YOU USE CLUSTERTYPE?**
       When you set replication_specs, when you are deploying Global Clusters or when you are deploying non-Global replica sets and sharded clusters.